Scroll to content

 • Our PE lessons are on Wednesday afternoons.
 Please make sure your child arrives in school in their PE kits.
 You may wish to layer some warmer clothing for our outdoor sessions, particularly when the weather is colder.

-• Spellings will be tested every Wednesday.
-10 new spellings will be sent home every Wednesday to be learned for the following Wednesday.
+• Spellings will be tested every Tuesday.
+10 new spellings will be sent home every Monday to be learned for the following Wednesday.
 Children should know how to spell the words and be able to use them in a sentence in the correct context.
 This is very important and will also be tested.

 • Important information regarding spellings: